allezpilates/allezpilates.github.io/_pages/about.md

 ### Lisa, Head of training programs

-Growing up with a passion for fitness, Lisa has first-hand experience training for numerous competitive sport and endurance events in Australia.
-Through this, she has acquired a deep understanding of functional & varied training techniques which focus on correct technique, posture and muscular awareness to help clients achieve a better outcome in their fitness training and habitual lifestyle.
+Growing up with a passion for fitness, I have first-hand experience training for numerous competitive sport and endurance events in Australia.
+Through this, I have acquired a deep understanding of functional & varied training techniques which focus on correct technique, posture and muscular awareness to help clients achieve a better outcome in their fitness training and habitual lifestyle.

-Lisa believes that maintaining a strong core is at the heart of every movement and as a mum of two, she takes confidence that it was her committed Pilates practice that helped her to regain her strength.
+I believe that maintaining a strong core is at the heart of every movement and I take confidence that it was my committed Pilates practice that helped me to regain my strength after a winter sports injuty.

-Lisa’s training style is encouraging, results-driven and focused.
-She always hopes that her enthusiasm for Pilates, health and fitness will help to inspire clients on their own wellness journey.
+My training style is encouraging, results-driven and focused.
+I always hopes that my enthusiasm for Pilates, health and fitness will help to inspire clients on their own wellness journey.

 ### Pilates group classes
 Classes are on Wednesdays at 7pm and Saturdays at 9:30am and 11am.